Share This Article

 Request an Oversight Investigation

 The Virginia Department of Corrections sets standards for state-run facilities and inspects both state prisons and county jails.
 The Federal Bureau of Prisons fills the same role for federal prisons.
+Other federal agencies, such as Immigration and Customs Enforcement (ICE), also operate detention facilities and are subject to oversight.
+Customs enforcement and other federal agencies play a significant role in administrative procedures and enforcement actions related to detention settings.

 This step is not required under the PLRA.
 However, it can be an effective way to correct violations that have not yet harmed anyone but pose a risk.
 For example, you might request an investigation if the conditions are hazardous due to sewage leaks or a lack of heating or cooling.